awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-java.md

 # Java and DAX<a name="DAX.client.run-application-java"></a>

-To run the Java sample on your Amazon EC2 instance, follow this proceedure:
+To run the Java sample for DynamoDB Accelerator \(DAX\) on your Amazon EC2 instance, follow this procedure:

 1. Install the Java Development Kit \(JDK\):